↑

 Thanks for sharing!

 Coconut Curry Beef is loaded with spice and flavor that you are sure to love.
-This easy, creamy recipe is made with sweet peppers, coconut milk and tomato paste.
+This easy, creamy recipe is made with chunks of tender beef, onions and sweet peppers in a curry coconut milk and tomato based gravy.
 Serve it over rice or cauliflower rice to keep it low carb and keto friendly.

 This post contains affiliate links.
 See our Disclosure Statement for more information.